 ·Capillary Melting Point Tubes

 For use within hospitals and healthcare settings.
-Laboratory instruments can be used to accurately determine the melting points of various substances
+Laboratory instruments can be used to accurately determine the melting points of various substances.

 ·Tempered Glass